zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 124. As a huge bamboo is entangled together: whoever is concerned about his children's wife,

-If you are not sticking bamboo shoots, you should do it alone like a rhino horn.
+If you are not sticking bamboo shoots, you should do it alone like a rhinoceros horn.

 "As large bamboo is entangled together": "Bamboo is called bamboo bushes, such as the old bamboo in the bushes are stuck, entangled, entangled, entangled,